Kashu Shankhwar

 How can kids know about good and bad touch?

-One can teach their kids about good and bad touch in following manner-
+One can teach their kids about good and bad touch in the following manner-

 Parents should have an open discussion about good and bad touch with their kids.
 They should teach them the basic anatomy of body parts.
-By knowing the name and parts of their body they will learn about their private parts.
+By knowing the names and parts of their body, they will learn about their private parts.

-Parents should tell their kids that kids need to yell for help in case they feel that someone is touching them badly.
-Make sure that you mention that not only strangers but their acquaintances are also not allowed to touch them badly.
+Parents should tell their kids that they need to yell for help in case they feel that someone is touching them badly.
+Make sure that you mention that not only strangers but also their acquaintances are not allowed to touch them badly.

 Trauma is described as an incident that leads to feelings of fear, anxiety or helplessness.
-When a child faces trauma in the form of physical violence, growing up in a violent family, being sexually abused then it impacts the child in the long run.
+When a child faces trauma in the form of physical violence, growing up in a violent family, or being sexually abused, it impacts the child in the long run.

 Stay active and explore with them.
-Make sure that they feel loved, affectionate.
+Make sure that they feel loved and affectionate.
 The development that takes place in the younger phase leads to the future personality of a child.
-When a kid shares an incident that made him or her uncomfortable then pay attention and take required actions in response to that.
+When a kid shares an incident that made him or her uncomfortable, then pay attention and take the required actions in response to that.
 Let your kids know that you are there for them and they can come to you whenever any trouble comes to them.

 Lyfsmile's Best Child Counseling & Therapy Services in India offers compassionate, expert support for children facing a variety of mental health challenges.
 With a team of trained professionals, Lyfsmile provides a safe and nurturing environment where children can receive the help they need to navigate their emotional and psychological struggles.
 Whether it's dealing with behavioral issues, anxiety, or trauma, Lyfsmile tailors its therapy services to each child's unique needs, promoting their overall well-being and growth.
 Some common child mental health problems addressed by Lyfsmile's services include: